 In 2020, the NYISO undertook a comprehensive review of its Economic Planning Process to determine how the studies, tools, and metrics in that process could be enhanced.
 The impetus for the review arose from the rapidly shifting resource landscape toward renewable resources driven by the state's enactment of the CLCPA and the Accelerated Renewables Act in two successive years and by its other state clean energy policies.
-This changing landscapeled the NYISO to engage stakeholders to examine how the NYISO's Economic Planning studies could be enhanced to identify the most economic and efficient locations for the construction of renewable resources, the transmission needed to deliver energy to consumers from onshore and offshore renewable resources, and the impact of the renewable resources on the transmission system.
-The enhancements developed extend the study outlook to 20 years and broaden the benefits considered in evaluating potential projects to address congestion, such as the deliverability of energy output from new renewable resources and capacity cost savings associated with transmission expansion.
+This changing landscape led the NYISO to engage stakeholders to examine how the NYISO's Economic Planning studies could be enhanced to identify the most economic and efficient locations for the construction of renewable resources, the transmission needed to deliver energy to consumers from onshore and offshore renewable resources, and the impact of the renewable resources on the transmission system.
+The enhancements developed extend the study horizon to 20 years and broaden the metrics considered in evaluating the system, such as the deliverability of energy output from new renewable resources and generation capacity expansion model metrics.
 These enhancements were approved by stakeholders and were accepted by FERC in April 2021.